dlnewman70/gettingandcleaningdata/README.md

 You can run the R script (run_analysis.R).
 Note that it requires the reshape2 package, which can be downloaded from CRAN.

 See CodeBook.md for further information regarding the data set and the files.

+Processing steps - inline comments submitted in code identify each part of the required steps identified in the project to complete.